 Modernize your classic SharePoint sites

 SharePoint Online is continuously evolving and improving, which is a great thing for you as a consumer of the service.
 One of the key improvements is the availability of modern sites, which are modern Office 365 group-connected team sites or communication sites, combined with improved functionality that can be consumed from a beautiful modern user interface.
-To learn more about modern checkout the SharePoint classic and modern experiences article.
+To learn more about modern checkout the SharePoint classic and modern experiences article and get inspired by the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.

 You can decide which steps to run and the order in which to run them.
 Although there's no one-size-fits-all process to modernize your site, the following is the recommended approach.